ilkome/frontend/README.md

 # Installation
 1. Install node.js
-2. In bash/terminal/command line, cd into your project directory
+2. Open project directory
-3. Run `npm install` to install required files
+3. In bash/terminal/command line run `npm install` to install required files
 4. Install gulp: `npm install gulp -g`

+# Usage
+- Run gulp in project directory: `gulp`
-5. When it's done installing, run gulp:	`gulp`.
-You will see something like [this](#console-preview)
+- You will see `Access URLs`
+- Open `External` URL in all your devices to sync it toghether.
+Browsersync sync scroll.
+- Now you can change everything in `app` folder.
+Changes automatically reload page in all yours opened browsers.

 # File structure